wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.2 Developers

 So far 165 contributors have made contributions to the development of let’s encrypt.
 The core develoment team consisting of 11 people comes from a public benefit organization [Internet Security Research Group (ISRG)](https://letsencrypt.org/isrg/).
 The whole project is based on the ACME protocal proposed by ISRG.
 Unsurprisingly, they made most of the constributions to this project.
 For a newly established project like let’s encrypt, these developers more or less have responsibilities for testing, maintaining and github management.
-Here we list the several major developers:
+Here we list several major developers:

 - @[Liam Marshall](https://github.com/ArchimedesPi)